Bharathi22ch/Web-Scraper-/README.md

 Data Cleaning        : We clean the data by removing non-numeric characters from the price and converting it to float.We
                        also standardize the availability status.
 Data Analysis        : We calculate the average price of the books and count the number of books in stock and out of stock.
+Data Mining          : Data mining involves extracting useful patterns and knowledge from large datasets.
+In this project, we use the KMeans clustering algorithm to
+                       categorize books based on their price and availability status.
 Data Visualization   : We create visualizations to represent the availability and price distribution of the books.

 The libraries that we have used are pandas,Matplotlib,Beautifulsoap,